Financing Available! We have financing options available for your next project. Learn more →

 Put simply, a footing is a wider pad of concrete poured under a post or wall.
 It expands the bearing area so the foundation has less risk of uneven settling.

-Durability and strength are important because a Concrete Footer Seymour TN must stand up to weather and help limit movement over time.
-Footing size should be based on soil conditions, structural load, and local code rather than guesswork.
-The next section explains the basic rules of sizing.
+Durability and strength matter because a Concrete Footer Seymour TN should hold up against weather and help reduce long-term shifting.
+Proper footing size depends on the soil, the load, and local code requirements, not guesswork.
+The next section explains sizing basics in a clear way.

 Soil bearing capacity affects width